 Louzi et.al (2001), was interested to study the effect of FDI on Jordanian economy.
 Sample size for this study is from 1990 to 2009.
-The result indicates that foreign direct investment has no relationship with Jordan economy but domestic investment and trade liberalization has statistically positive effect on growth rate of GDP.
+Co-integration and ECMs were used.
+The result indicates that FDI has no relationship with Jordan economy but domestic investment and trade liberalization has statistically positive effect on growth rate of GDP.

-Zhang (2001), collected data on Latin America and 11 East countries to find the association link between FDI and economic growth.
-The result concluded that FDI will lead to promote in those countries where they are giving free hand to the international trade.
+Zhang (2001), collected data on Latin America and 11 East countries to investigate the relationship between FDI and economic growth.
+The result of the study concluded that FDI will lead to promote economic growth in those countries that have implemented liberalized policies regarding FDI as well as improved human capital.